VTL-Community/VTLTech/Guidelines.md

                  this property is true by default for all component roles except for `"identifier"`, in which case the property, if set, MUST have the value `false`.

+When retrieving all structures, the response SHOULD BE a JSON object, where each key MUST correspond to a structure alias.
+Each value SHOULD BE a JSON object with the same structure as the one described above.

 The `/structure` endpoint MAY accept the `PUT` HTTP method.
-The body argument MUST be a JSON object with the following properties:
+The identifier of the structure to put MUST BE specified in the URL as the last path element.
+The body argument MUST be a JSON object with same properties as listed before.

-1. `"identifier"`:  a mandatory string property specifying the identifier of the VTL structure;
-2. `"description"`: the same as above;
-3. `"components"`:  the same as above.

 The response MUST be an empty JSON object in case of success, otherwise an appropriate HTTP error response should be used.

 The `/structure` endpoint MAY accept the `DELETE` HTTP method.
-The body argument MUST be a string, which refers to an indentifier of a VTL structure, known to the web service.
+The identifier of the structure to delete MUST BE specified in the URL as the last path element.

 The response MUST be an empty JSON object in case of success, otherwise an appropriate HTTP error response should be used.

 ### `/variable` endpoint

-This endpoint returns a description of one or more represented variables specified in the body argument with their identifier.
-The body argument MUST BE an array of strings, each of which MUST be the identifier of a VTL represented variable, known to the web service.
+This endpoint returns the description of all represented variables, or of only one represented variable if its known alias is specified in the URL as the last path element.

-The response MUST BE a JSON object, in which each key MUST BE the identifier of a represented variable present in the body argument and the corresponding value MUST BE a JSON object describing a VTL represented variable with the following properties:
+When retrieving only one specified represented variable, the response MUST BE a JSON object describing a VTL represented variable with the following properties:

 1. `"domain"`:      a mandatory string property specifying the valuedomain of the VTL represented variable;
 2. `"description"`: an optional string property describing the meaning of the VTL represented variable.

+When retrieving all represented variables, the response SHOULD BE a JSON object, where each key MUST correspond to a represented variable alias.
+Each value SHOULD BE a JSON object with the same structure as the one described above.

+The response MUST BE a JSON object, in which each key MUST BE the identifier of a represented variable present in the body argument and the corresponding value MUST BE a JSON object describing a VTL represented variable with the following properties:

 ### `/domain` endpoint

-This endpoint returns a description of one or more value domain subsets, specified in the body argument with their identifier.
-The body argument MUST BE an array of strings, each of which MUST be the identifier of a VTL value domain subset, known to the web service.
+This endpoint returns the description of all value domain subsets, or of only one value domain subset if its known alias is specified in the URL as the last path element.

-The response MUST BE a JSON object, in which each key MUST BE the identifier of a value domain present in the body argument and the corresponding value MUST BE a JSON object containing the following properties:
+When retrieving only one specified value domain subset, the response MUST BE a JSON object describing a value domain subset with the following properties:

 1. `"parent"`:      a mandatory string property specifying the parent value domain subset;
 2. `"description"`: an optional string property describing the meaning of the VTL valuedomain;

-The JSON object MUST also have exactly one among these properties that describes the value domain:
+The JSON object MUST also have exactly one among these properties to describe the value domain subset:

 * `"enumeration"`: a JSON array of values of a type compatible with the parent valuedomain, representing all the admissible values for the VTL valuedomain or subset;